Sougol/P4-exercise/README.md

 You will need the script to execute to completion before you can see the `p4` login on your virtual machine's GUI.
 In some cases, the `vagrant up` command brings up only the default `vagrant` login with the password `vagrant`.
 Dependencies may or may not have been installed for you to proceed with running P4 programs.
 Please refer to the [existing issues](https://github.com/p4lang/tutorials/issues) to help fix your problem or create a new one if your specific problem isn't addressed there.

-To use the GCP image:
-- You can get the students' credit through email.
-(You need to email me your Gmail account (e.g. sougol@gmail.com) with the title "[SDNCourse]-GCP".)
-- There is an intro to GCP in the Canvas that walks you through building a VM with a prebuilt image.
-(Modules -> Tools)

 ## P4 Documentation and Extra Resources